alemermartinez/JOSS/paper.md

                   lo(Temp, span=.5), data=aircomplete)
 ```
 Figure \autoref{fig:ozonetodos} contains partial residuals plots and both sets of estimated functions:
-blue solid lines for the robust fit and magenta dashed ones for the classical approach.
+blue solid lines indicate the robust fit and magenta dashed ones the classical one.

 ![Plots of partial residuals with the robust backfitting fit, the estimated curves with the classical (in magenta) and robust (in blue) procedures. \label{fig:ozonetodos}](Figure-ozone-todos.png){ width=85% }